-This bronze portrait bust would be "in the round," and would include his neck and upper center chest.
-Douglas would have his pipe in his mouth.
-The outline of the upper chest area would be "cut" between his neck and shoulders, tapering downwards symmetrically to a rounded bottom front edge.
-This composition would not include his shoulders.
-The subject's head would be slightly turned to one side, and his expression would be pleasant.
-The bronze bust itself, not including the mounting base, would be approximately sixteen inches.
+This bronze portrait bust will be "in the round," and will include his neck and upper center chest.
+Douglas will have his pipe in his mouth.
+The outline of the upper chest area will be "cut" between his neck and shoulders, tapering downwards symmetrically to a rounded bottom front edge.
+This composition will not include his shoulders.
+The subject's head will be slightly turned to one side, and his expression will be pleasant.
+The bronze bust itself, not including the mounting base, will be approximately sixteen inches.

 The completed bronze will be situated in a highly visible and trafficked area within the gardens at Chandor Gardens.
 Creating a pleasant surprise for visitors to the gardens!

 It will be placed in the gardens as a focal point, with the intention to visually allow visitors to identify with Douglas Chandor as a person, and a fellow gardener.
 It will also serve as an educational portal point for visitors to learn about Douglas Chandor’s legacy as a famed artist, visionary gardener, and outstanding citizen of Weatherford, Texas.
-The signage adjacent to the bust would be in the form of a QR code sign, which when scanned would take visitors to an online page that would provide interesting background details and photos about Douglas Chandor’s life, and would include insights and quotes about Douglas’ approach to gardening in north Texas, and his deep passion for gardening.
+The signage adjacent to the bust will be in the form of a QR code sign, which when scanned will take visitors to an online page that will provide interesting background details and photos about Douglas Chandor’s life, and will include insights and quotes about Douglas’ approach to gardening in north Texas, and his deep passion for gardening.